nori-dot-eco/contracts/docs/Removal.md

 _Releases &#x60;amount&#x60; of removal &#x60;id&#x60; by burning it.
 The replacement of released removals that had already been included in certificates is beyond the scope of this version of the contracts.

+If a removal is used across a large number of certificates it may run into gas limits.

 ##### Requirements: